Who Should get a GSA Schedule Contract

-Getting a GSA Schedule contract allows firms to get government business without the need to respond to costly RFPs and RFQs and myriad confusing contract requirements.
-A GSA Schedule is all about the opportunity.
+Any firm that wants government business without needing to respond to time-consuming, costly RFPs and RFQs for each and every identified opportunity.
+A GSA Schedule is all about opportunity.
 It provides businesses the ability to sell to any Federal agency knowing that all terms and conditions have already been negotiated.
 No more contractual roadblocks stop your progress.
-A GSA Schedule provides businesses with many significant advantages when pursuing federal work.

 Preparing a GSA Proposal